Ross Dunkerton

-Ross Dunkerton OAM (born 16 July 1945) is an Australian rally driver.
+Ross Winston Dunkerton OAM (born 16 July 1945) is an Australian rally driver.
 Dunkerton is a 5 time Australian Rally Champion and 2 time Asian Pacific Rally Champion.
 He was awarded a Medal of the Order of Australia (OAM) in 2018.

 Dunkerton is one of only three Australian rally drivers in history to achieve FIA A seeded status (the others being Chris Atkinson and Cody Crocker), and is arguably Australia’s most successful.

 Dunkerton was awarded life membership with CAMS in 2011, inducted into the Australian Rally Hall of Fame in 2013 and the Australian Motor Sport Hall of Fame in 2016.

 Dunkerton won the Asia-Pacific Rally Championship in 1991 and 1992 in a Mitsubishi Galant VR-4 as a full-time factory driver for Mitsubishi Ralliart.
 In Australia, he won the Australian Rally Championship in 1975, '76, '77, '79 and '83 in Datsun 1600s, 240Zs and 260Zs.
 Dunkerton also won the Southern Cross Rally in 1980.
 He won the 2005 and 2006 Targa West rallies, placing third in the 2007 event.